axem-solutions/dem/docs/commands.md

 ## **`dem run DEV_ENV_NAME *`**

+:warning: Experimental feature!

 Run a container in the context of a Development Environment.

 This command works the same way as the `docker run`, but with some restrictions, and the first argument is the name of the Development Environment.

-:warning: The supported docker run parameters: `-p, --name, -v, --privileged, --rm, --name, -d, [IMAGE], [COMMAND]`
+:warning: The supported docker run options:
+`-p, --name, -v, --privileged, --rm, --name, -d`
 See the [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/) for more info.